 The truth is that speaking Mandarin is not a “must” in order to travel out here to China...

-It’s easier to get around bigger cities like Beijing and Shanghai without speaking Mandarin – or any other major tourist city for that matter.
+It’s easier to get around major cities like Beijing and Shanghai without speaking Mandarin – or any other major tourist city for that matter.
 Taxi drivers are trained to know enough English to get you where you need to go.
 Additionally, most restaurants have menus in English.
+Tourist attractions often have English signs and local assistance, making it easier for non-Chinese speakers to navigate.

 The trouble comes when you want to travel outside the city.